sktime/elections/provisions/contributions.md

 #### Medium contributions

-As a reference figure, substantial contributions are approximately a cumulative 10 working hour equivalent.
+As a reference figure, a single medium contributions is approximately a cumulative 10 working hour equivalent.

 Examples for medium contributions (code) are: